seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
 Installing ACT and Getting Plugins to work:
 ------------------------------------------------------------------------------------------------------------
  * ACT requires a custom script to function with networking.
-Downloading and running the script provided here will patch your CX21 bottle and fix networking issues.
+Downloading and running the script provided here: https://github.com/marzent/ffxiv-on-mac will patch your CX21 bottle and fix networking issues.

 ACT Networking will only work through WinPcap.
 Enable this after installing the script above.
 ![pcap](https://i.imgur.com/YDllprc.png)

-After you install script, download your plugins (EXAMPLE: FFXIV_ACT_PLUGIN.DLL, OVERLAYPLUGIN.DLL, CACTBOTOVERLAY.DLL) and enable Local Overlay here:
+After you install script, download your plugins (EXAMPLE: FFXIV_ACT_PLUGIN.DLL, OVERLAYPLUGIN.DLL, CACTBOTOVERLAY.DLL) and enable Local Overlay here by pressing start:

 ![lo](https://i.imgur.com/15zBdZj.png)